NiborGnu/witch-hunt/README.md

 ---
 + ### Contact page

-    - Contact page has a contact form:
+    - The contact page has a contact form:

-        - All text input fields are accuiered.
+        - All text input fields are acquired.
-        - All inputs are set to be required to fill out.
+        - All inputs are set to be required to be filled out.
         - The submit button is animated on hover.

     - The page is responsive on all common screen sizes.